Anti-nuclear movement in Austria: anti atom komitee

 The long-term goal is a nuclear power plant-free Europe.
 The association in Freistadt has set itself the task of preventing the construction and operation of nuclear power plants in Europe.
 Furthermore, the association provides ideal support for all activities relating to renewable energy sources and alternative energies.

-atomstopp_atomkraftfrei leben!
+AtomStop-Nuclear-Free Life!

-atomstop_nuclear-free live! is a non-profit, non-partisan association based in Linz.
+Atom stop atomkraft-frei leben! or Atom stop-Nuclear-Free life! is a non-profit, non-partisan association based in Linz.
 They are fighting for a Europe - and ultimately a world - without nuclear power.